cbonnett/twins/sleep/README.md

 ## Reproducibility & Troubleshooting

 - Activate your virtual environment before installing requirements.
 - If `statsmodels` or MixedLM is missing, stick with `--analysis cluster_robust` (default).
-The CLI automatically falls back to a GLS solution when MixedLM fails to converge.
+If MixedLM fails to converge, the CLI falls back to cluster‑robust OLS.
 - Install Streamlit separately if needed: `pip install streamlit` then run from the repo root: `streamlit run streamlit_app.py`.
 - Change the Streamlit port if 8501 is busy: `streamlit run streamlit_app.py --server.port 8502`.
 - Set `--seed` (CLI) or the UI seed slider to make Monte Carlo estimates reproducible.
 Increase `--sims` for final numbers.